Effects of Hurricane Irma in Florida: Miami-Dade County

 In Miami-Dade County, wind gusts peaked at 99 mph at Key Biscayne and the Miami International Airport.
 Strong winds left 602 out of 1,435 cell phone towers in the county inoperable.
 Up to 888,530 Florida Power & Light customers were left without electricity, roughly 80% of the county.
 Much of the wind damage in the county was limited to fences and trees, though about 1,000 homes suffered extensive damage.
 Agricultural damage in the county reached nearly $245 million, with about 50% of the industry suffering losses.
 Along the coast, storm surge peaked at 3.92 ft at Virginia Key.
 Surge and abnormally high tides inundated the Biscayne Bay shoreline from Homestead to Downtown Miami with 3 to 5 ft of water, while portions of Coconut Grove and Matheson Hammock Park were flooded with about 6 ft of water.
 Five deaths occurred in Miami-Dade County, with two by carbon monoxide poisoning, one by electrocution, one from a blunt force injury, and another from heart complications.

 Heavy rainfall in Homestead left some flooding at the South Dade Center, a low-incoming housing project.
 A tornado was spawned near the Homestead-Miami Speedway, but it apparently caused no damage.
 At Zoo Miami, located near Perrine, much of the impact was limited to downed fences, fallen trees, and damaged landscape, though several birds and fish perished due to storm-related stress.
 Extensive impact was reported at a mobile home park in Sweetwater, including mobile homes being deroofed, cars being smashed by falling trees, and downed signs and electrical wires.
 Many rare trees were damaged or uprooted at the Fairchild Tropical Botanic Garden in Coral Gables, Florida.
 At Biscayne National Park, a water main suffered a major leak and the headquarters and docks were closed to the public to undergo repairs.
 Dozens of boats were tossed onto trees, land, or docks at Miami's Coconut Grove neighborhood, including a 110 ft yacht that nearly destroyed a 240 ft dock.
-At the Vizcaya Museum and Gardens, the gardens suffered extensive tree loss, while the museum cafe and basement were flooded.
+At the Vizcaya Museum and Gardens, the gardens suffered extensive tree loss, while the museum café and basement were flooded.
 Storm surge inundated Brickell Avenue, Biscayne Boulevard, and adjacent streets in Downtown Miami, with water entering condo lobbies on Biscayne Boulevard.
 Strong winds toppled two high-rise tower cranes.
 Water leaks were reported at each terminal of the Miami International Airport.
 In Miami Beach, storm surge pushed water from Indian Creek onto Collins Avenue just north of the Fontainebleau Hotel.